pip-services/pip-services-docs/content/en/python/container/config/container_config.md

 #### from_value
-Creates a new ContainerConfig object filled with key-value pairs from specified object.
+Creates a new ContainerConfig object filled with key-value pairs from a specified object.
-The value is converted into ConfigParams object which is used to create the object.
+The value is converted into ConfigParams object which is used to create the new object.

 > `static` from_value(value: Any): [ContainerConfig]()